-A: As part of the federal government’s carbon pricing system mandated under the Greenhouse Gas Pollution Pricing Act, the federal carbon tax will be applied to all fossil fuels in Alberta, including natural gas, starting on January 1, 2020.
+A: As part of the federal government’s carbon pricing system mandated under the Greenhouse Gas Pollution Pricing Act, the federal carbon tax was applied to all fossil fuels in Alberta, including natural gas, starting on January 1, 2020.

-Q: How will the federal carbon tax work?
+Q: How does the federal carbon tax work?

-A: Effective January 1, 2020, natural gas bills will include a line item for federal carbon tax charges.
-The federal carbon tax will apply to fuels that emit greenhouse gases when combusted, including the fuel that is used to heat homes and businesses.
+A: Effective January 1, 2020, natural gas bills include a line item for federal carbon tax charges.
+The federal carbon tax applies to fuels that emit greenhouse gases when combusted, including the fuel that is used to heat homes and businesses.